 4) It can be used to comparing the words and concepts between a document and an advertisement.
-This might provide an estimate of how well an advertisment might perform, and it might be helpful in deciding which ads to show on which pages.
+This might provide an estimate of how well an advertisement might perform, and it might help decide which ads to show on which pages.

 5) It can also be used to comparing the words and concepts between a query and an advertisement, for ads that are served when certain terms are searched for at the search engine.
-So, a search for “java” might show a number of programming related results, a few less coffee results, and perhaps some travel ads.
+So, a search for “java” might show many programming-related results, fewer coffee results, and perhaps some travel ads.

-6) It’s also possible to comparing the words and concepts between two documents, to see how similar or different they are, and know how tightly they should be clustered, if at all.
+6) It’s also possible to compare the words and concepts between two documents, to see how similar or different they are, and know-how tightly they should be clustered, if at all.